-The 2021 Mineral Resource update, effective December 25, 2020, incorporates production since the 2019 Mineral Resource was completed.
-The 2021 mineral resources for the Karowe Mine have been classified as either Indicated or Inferred Mineral Resources, according to CIM Guidelines.
+The 2022 Mineral Resource update, effective December 25, 2021, incorporates production since the 2019 Mineral Resource was completed.
+The 2022 mineral resources for the Karowe Mine have been classified as either Indicated or Inferred Mineral Resources, according to CIM Guidelines.
 Mineral Resources reported are inclusive of those portions of the Mineral Resources that have been converted to Mineral Reserves.
+Mineral Resources reported are exclusive of stockpiles which are reported in the Mineral Reserve.